BrightstarDB/BrightstarDB/doc/src/Building_BrightstarDB.rst

 *******************

     The source code for BrightstarDB is kept on GitHub and requires Git to retrieve it.

     The easiest way to use Git on Windows is to get the GitHub for Windows application from http://windows.github.com/.
 Alternatively you can download the Git installation package from http://git-scm.com/.
 If you do not want to install Git and are happy to simply work with a snapshot of the code, the GitHub website offers ZIP file packages of the source tree.

+    Alternatively you can use the command-line Git tools from http://git-scm.com/ or your own favourite GUI wrapper for Git.

 **Branches**